www.militia.info - facts page

 (b) A nation's able-bodied citizens who can be called upon to defend it (unorganized militia).

-(c) A private military force (with or without government backing).
+(c) A non-government military force (private or public militia).

 (d) The national police forces in Russia and other CIS countries.

-In all of these cases a militia is distinct from the full-time professional soldiers paid by the government.
+In all of these cases a militia is distinct from the state run organizations that employ full-time professional soldiers paid by a government.
 In modern times the militia normally serves to supplement a standing army (e.g., help it resist an invasion) and act as a safeguard against it (i.e., deter a military coup).
 In some cases the 'enemies' against which a militia has been mobilized are political opponents of the government like strikers.
-Some so-called militias are small bands of criminals working for oppressive regimes as proxies, like the Janjaweed militias that are helping the Sudanese government ethnically cleanse the Darfur region.
+Some so-called militias are small bands of criminals working for oppressive regimes as proxies, like the Janjaweed militias that helped the Sudanese government ethnically cleanse the Darfur region.

-In a democracy legitimate power stems with the people, not a political, aristocratic, religious, military or business elite, so citizens should retain the practical means to defend their democracy by being an active part of their nation's armed forces.
-We believe democratic governments should encourage able-bodied adults to join a Swiss style citizen army or Home Guard style militia.
-If their government declines to do so we believe citizens should join a private militia group along the lines of Australia's version of the British Home Guard, the WWII era Volunteer Defence Corps, initially a private group founded by the RSL (taken over by the Australian army when its role expanded).
+In a democracy legitimate power stems from the people, not a political, aristocratic, religious, military or business elite, so ordinary citizens should retain the practical means to defend their democracy by being an active part of their nation's armed forces, and in so doing helping to deter crime, tyranny and crimes against humanity like genocide.
+We believe democratic governments should encourage law-abiding adults to join a Swiss style citizen army or British Home Guard style militia.
+If their government declines to do so we believe citizens should join a public militia along the lines of Australia's version of the British Home Guard, the WWII era Volunteer Defense Corps, initially a non-government public militia founded and initially run by the RSL which had government permission to do so (taken over by the Australian Army when its role expanded).

 In political philosophy the right to revolution (or 'right of rebellion' or 'right to resistance') is first articulated by the Monarchomachs in the context of the French Wars of Religion, and is essentially the natural right of preservation.
 It was later taken up by John Locke in Two Treatises of Government as part of his social contract theory.
 Locke wrote that the people could instigate a revolution against the government when it acted against the interests of citizens and replace it with another.
 The right to revolution was cited in the US Declaration of Independence: